-By Lewis Hendrix.
-Last Updated 19th May 2023.
+By Jo Anderson.
+Last Updated 17th January 2024.
 Welcome to our guide on what manual handling weight limits apply to workplaces and what’s the maximum weight to lift at work.
 We offer insight into making manual handling injury claims if you’ve been asked to lift over the manual handling weight limit at work and have been injured as a result of lifting over the safe lifting weight at work .
-Plus, we discuss why there are different manual handling lifting limits, such as the two personal lift weight limit for UK workplaces.
-We explore statistics on accidents caused by lifting over the maximum manual handling weight limit UK.
-Worried your injuries have been caused by lifting over the manual handling limit in the UK?
-You could find this lifting limits and manual handling claims guide useful.

 We also explain some common injuries from manual handling.
 Plus, we explain what manual handling injury compensation could include.